tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 IMPORTANT : some of David's psalms talk about the poor man in the first person as though David is the actual poor man who is suffering from the cursing of a hateful enemy.
 But I reckon that there will be one or more psalms that reveal that the content is prophetic and is not talking about David, because the circumstances could not be applied to David.

 IMPORTANT : need to find one or more psalms that reveal that when the poor man is cursed by his enemy his visage is stamped and perhaps this will be explained by the turning of the poor man on his bed or on his 'something' which indicates that during the turning of a revolution the visage is stamped by the power of spritual death which is delivered by a wicked traitor who has authority to hurt or heal, but chooses to hurt.

 IMPORTANT : consider that David was quite ambitious and after Saul was killed he did not refrain from violence to bring down the house and kingdom of Saul.
-When Judah defected to come under David's house and preliminary kingdom, David did not seek God's plan to bring the whole of Israel into unity with Judah without unneccessary violence, but instead he just warned the Benjamites that he is reigning over Judah in Hebron, so be strong *and get ready for conflict*" Consider that David went into Bathsheba and arranged the death of Uriah, but did not consider how the psalms speak about what should happen to one who betrays and kills a loyal and humble servant of the Lord, as Uriah was.
+When Judah defected to come under David's house and preliminary kingdom, David did not seek God's plan to bring the whole of Israel into unity with Judah without unneccessary violence, but instead he just warned the Benjamites that he is reigning over Judah in Hebron, so be strong *and get ready for conflict*"
+Consider that David went into Bathsheba and arranged the death of Uriah, but did not consider how the psalms speak about what should happen to one who betrays and kills a loyal and humble servant of the Lord, as Uriah was.
+He did not recall his own words in psalm 19 "the law of the Lord is perfect, reviving the soul".
 This is in some way evidence that David was writing prophetically and did not really identify with the poor man who is the prey of a rich and arrogant ruler. however, as a young man, when employed as a humble shepard, David was poor in spirit and then he was promoted after killing Goliath. the scripture even testifies that David did have some kind of transformation from poor to rich in spirit, because one verse says "I took you from keeping sheep to become the leader of my people Israel". the persecution of David by Saul produced many life threatening challenges and he showed great faith to perserve under trial. when Saul was killed he surely did graduate and inherited the heart of a rich man, the heart of a great leader.

 IMPORTANT !
 messianic psalms which might contain life experiences that either did not happen to David, or happened to David because he is a type of Christ.
 Psalm : 21,30,31,54,55,56